clean-css/clean-css/README.md

 new CleanCSS({
   level: {
     1: {
-      all: false // sets all values to `false`
+      all: false, // sets all values to `false`
-      duplicateRulesRemoving: true // turns on removing duplicate rules }
+      removeDuplicateRules: true // turns on removing duplicate rules }
   }
 });